Interpreters only translate the spoken word.

 If you’re reading this then it’s very likely you might need an interpreter….

-So as soon as you know that you will need an interpreter you should go about making a booking or requesting a quote to ensure that the best and most suitably qualified interpreters are available.
+So as soon as you know that you will need an interpreter you should go about making a booking or to ensure that the best and most suitably qualified interpreters are available.
 For other shorter community interpreting assignments, an interpreter can generally be booked with a few days advance notice.

 You should provide as much background information to your language services provider as possible at the time of enquiry so that the best interpreter can be provided to suit your requirements.
 Information such as the subject matter, agenda, location, the nature of the requirement and number of attendees is important.

 6. Ensure that you will have information available for interpreters to prepare for the meeting or conference

 Just as a meeting participant and meeting speaker will prepare in advance for the meeting or conference, an interpreter needs to equally as prepared and they need to be aware of your aims or objectives for the meeting or event in question.

 The most commonly provided documents for conferences and business meetings are agendas, speaking notes, presentations, speeches and company information and the provision of this information will enable to best quality interpreting services.

 7. Be prepared to pay for good quality professional interpreters